 As a trusted adult in the child’s life, you have the opportunity to help the child identify growth opportunities and to reframe the problem.
 This is an important component of growth mindset.
 The power associated with the problem is taken back and then placed into the hands of the child.

 Prior to this publication, Kobi Yamada wrote a book called What Do You Do with an Idea?
-Just as brilliant, this picture book helps children gain enough confidence to see their ideas through.
+Just as brilliant, this growth mindset book helps children gain enough confidence to see their ideas through.
 It gives them freedom to tap into their own magnificence and to take risks and put their ideas to the test.

 In any case, it’s important to teach children about their potential and their magnificence.
 Both of these books do just that!

-Find additional growth mindset literature units, posters, affirmations, or activities here.
+Find additional literature units, posters, affirmations, or activities for growth mindset books here.
 All the units you see in this category are related to helping students develop a growth mindset.